 Grant Wenaus, born in Regina, Canada, joined the Department of Music at the Steinhardt School at New York University in 2001 and has conducted NYU productions including The Magic Flute, L'enfant et les sortilèges, Dido and Aeneas, Orpheus in the Underworld, The Merry Widow, Ragtime, City of Angels and The Light in the Piazza.
 Appointed as the Director of Collaborative Piano in 2010, several of his collaborative students have gone on to careers as répétiteurs and conductors in opera houses around the country and as Broadway pianists and music directors.
 Equally comfortable with classical and musical theatre repertoire, Dr. Wenaus was a conductor for the University of Michigan Musical Theatre Program for three years (Of Thee I Sing, A Little Night Music and Anything Goes) and the music director for the Interlochen Arts Camp and MPulse All-State Music Theatre Programs for seven summers.

 He performs with the acclaimed vocal trio, The Mirror Visions Ensemble, accompanying a variety of newly commissioned and standard classical vocal works.
-Concerts in the 2015-2016 season take the ensemble to Paris, San Francisco, Boston, the Lincoln Center Library and other New York venues including SubCulture and the Sheen Center.
+Concerts in the 2016-2017 season take the ensemble to Paris, Seattle, and New York venues including the Sheen Center.
 In New York, Dr. Wenaus is the primary pianist for the New Voices Collective, a concert series for Broadway composers and performers at Symphony Space, where he works with such luminaries as John Kander, Jason Robert Brown, Andrew Lippa, Victoria Clark, Kate Baldwin, Rebecca Luker, Lauren Kennedy and Brian D'Arcy James.
-This season he will perform in three concerts at Symphony Space: Broadway Premieres, The King & I - from Book to Stage to Film and Wall-to-Wall Stephen Schwartz.
+This past season he will performed in three concerts at Symphony Space: Broadway Premieres, The King & I - from Book to Stage to Film and Wall-to-Wall Stephen Schwartz, working alongside the great Marni Nixon and accompanying Carolee Carmello.
 He has also performed at venues such as 54 Below, The Metropolitan Room and Steinway Hall.

 He has been on staff as a vocal coach and collaborative pianist for the Florence Voice Seminar, a summer opera program in Italy, alongside Benita Valente and Sally Wolf, and the UpNorth Vocal Institute, an opera "boot-camp" in northern Michigan.